tomedunn/the-finished-book/_theory/adventuring-day-history/adventuring-day-history.md

     {% include_relative fig-br-daily-medium-to-hard-large.html %}
     <figcaption>Shows the average number of encounters that can fit into a full Adventuring Day with an even mix of Medium and Hard difficulties using the definition from version 0.1 of the <i>Basic Rules</i> (orange) as well as the 2014 <i>Dungeon Master's Guide</i> (blue).</figcaption>
 </figure>

+The Adventuring Day rule presented in this early version of the _Basic Rules_ are clearly marked as a "work in progress".
+Still it is curious that they lack the problem present in the 2014 DMG Adventuring Day rules, despite all of the numeric aspects being identical between the two.

 # Conclusion